 Several natural remedies have been found to be effective in lowering blood pressure in general, including garlic, omega-3 supplements, and hibiscus tea.

-- Garlic contains compounds that could help relax blood vessels and lower blood pressure.
+- Garlic contains compounds that can help relax blood vessels and lower blood pressure.

 - Omega-3 fatty acids, which are found in fish, nuts, and seeds, have also been found to have blood pressure-lowering effects.
 They work by reducing inflammation and improving blood vessel function, which can help lower diastolic blood pressure.